boazbk/crypto/lec_14_zero_knowledge.md

 The definition of zero knowledge is confusing since intuitively one thing that if the verifier gained confidence that the statement is true than surely he must have learned _something_.
 This is another one of those cases where cryptography is counterintuitive.
-To understand it better, it is worthwhile to see the formal proof that the protocol above for quadratic residousity is zero knowledge:
+To understand it better, it is worthwhile to see the formal proof that the protocol above for quadratic residuosity is zero knowledge:

 > # {.theorem title="Zero knowledge for quadratic residuosity" #zkqrthm}